benjbuch/octo_waffle/part_01-basic_interactions.md

 warnings don’t.

-Although there are endless ways of getting an error, R is usually very good in pointing you to the source of an error.
+Although there are endless ways of getting an error, R is usually very good in pointing you to its source.

-Common sources of errors include
+Common sources of **errors** include

-  - missing **commas**,
+  - missing commas,
-  - unmatched **parentheses**, or trying to match parentheses of different kinds,
+  - typing unmatched parentheses or trying to match parentheses of different kinds,
-  - **names/symbols** being incorrectly spelled, or their capitalization being wrong, or the
+  - misspelling object names/symbols or their capitalization, or
-  - packages or files with the object’s definition not being attached to the current namespace.
+  - failing to attach the relevant packages to the current namespace.

-Warnings are not as serious as an error.
+**Warnings** are not as serious as an error.

 However, ignoring a warning can be very serious if it is suggesting that the answer you got was bogus.

 > Always (always\!) *read* the warning messages to check if they
 > indicate a real problem or not.

+## Summary

+In this introduction you have learned

+  - how to ask R to execute a command using the command line prompt,
+  - how to create an object, consisting of a value and a name,
+  - how to check which objects are currently in R’s memory, and
+  - how to remove them,
+  - what a function does,
+  - what a package is,
+  - how to find help on functions and packages, and
+  - the difference between errors and warnings.

 ## Quick Questions